isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-03-05-Speech-by-Minister-for-Law-K-Shanmugam-during-the-Committee-of-Supply-Debate-2014.md

 ---
-layout: post
-title: Speech by Minister for Law, K Shanmugam, during the Committee of Supply Debate 2014
+title: 'Speech by Minister for Law, K Shanmugam, during the Committee of Supply Debate 2014'
-date:   2014-03-05
+date: 2014-03-05T00:00:00.000Z
 permalink: /news/parliamentary-speeches/speech-by-minister-during-cos-2014

 ---

 5 Mar 2014 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)